-Babies are particularly vulnerable to whooping cough until they have received all three immunisations at six weeks, three months and five months old.
+Babies are particularly vulnerable to whooping cough until they have received all three immunisations at 6 weeks, 3 months and 5 months old.
 So it's important to immunise on time, every time, and for people who are ill to stay away from babies until they are fully immunised.

 We are currently experiencing a whooping cough epidemic in New Zealand.
 Health professionals talk about the severity of the disease, particularly in young babies, and the importance of immunisation to protect them.

 Whooping cough - a baby in Starship's Intensive Care

 A doctor at Starship Children's Health talks about a baby with whooping cough in Starship's Intensive Care Unit.
 At the time of filming in 2012, the baby was 8 weeks old and had been seriously ill in hospital for about 6 weeks.

 Whooping cough - a mother's story